 - e.
 Divisible/Combinable Multi-Purpose Room: - i.
-Video Wall (Preferred) - Provide recessed in-wall back box(s) will be provided, allowing for the termination of power, telecom and audiovisual cabling will be installed at all video wall locations. - 2.
-In-wall blocking will be provided at all display infrastructure locations.
+Video Wall (Preferred) - Provide recessed in-wall back box(s) will be provided, allowing for the termination of power, telecom and audiovisual cabling will be installed at all video wall locations. - In-wall blocking will be provided at all display infrastructure locations.
 Opening size may need supplemental structural framing. - 3.
 Frame will be coordinated to facilitate final architectural finishes. - 4.
 Adequate ventilation is required - 5.
 Adequate access is needed - ii.
-Projection Screens (With approval from RELLIS Campus CIO): - Multiple ceiling mounted (appropriately sized) recessed, motorized ceiling mounted projection screen with projector are most often utilized.
+Projection Screens (With approval from RELLIS Campus CIO): - 1.
+Multiple ceiling mounted (appropriately sized) recessed, motorized ceiling mounted projection screen with projector are most often utilized.
 During the design coordination meetings, the image aspect ratio will be determined with the end users to ensure the source signal is 16x10 or 16x9, regardless of the selected aspect ratio, the design team will utilize twisted pair receivers with scaling functionality to ensure that any signal resolution is displayed properly on the screens. - iii.
 Projectors (With approval from RELLIS Campus CIO) - 1.
 (1) The projectors brightness (lumens) must be appropriately calculated for a .7-.9 screen material. - iv.
 Audio Reinforcement - (1) Recessed, flush mounted in-ceiling speakers will be installed within hard lid or drop ceiling, in an exposed ceiling environment pendant speakers will be installed.
 70v enabled speakers are the preferred solution for simplified cabling needs. - 2.
-(2) Surface mounted speakers are also an acceptable - RELLIS Campus Facility Design Guidelines Section-27 Page 20 of 27 audio reinforcement method for retrofit application (plaster lap ceilings etc.) or when a more robust front soundstage stereo image is determined to be appropriate.
+(2) Surface mounted speakers are also an acceptable v.
+System control